rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 `Box<Red>` with the syntax `Box<Red + 'a>` or `Box<Red + 'static>`, depending
 on what’s needed.
-Just as with the other bounds, this means that any implementor of the `Red` trait that has references inside must have the lifetime specified in the trait object bounds as those references.
+Just as with the other bounds, this means that any implementor of the `Red` trait that has references inside must have the same lifetime specified in the trait object bounds as those references.

 Next, let’s take a look at some other advanced features dealing with traits!